law-dwg/LSQR-CUDA/README.md

 The kernels used for these implementations are where most development time for LSQR-CUDA were spent.

 ## [3.2.
 CUDA-DENSE](source/gpu/vectorCUDA.cuh)
 The CUDA-DENSE implementation is written with the standard CUDA library, and executes many of its own [kernels](source/gpu/kernels.cuh) for various vector operations.
-This implementation has two dense inputs of type ```VectorCUDA``` and runs them through lsqr with accelerated multiplication, addition/subtraction, euclidean norm, and transpose operations.
+This implementation has two dense inputs of type ```VectorCUDA``` and runs them through LSQR with accelerated multiplication, addition/subtraction, euclidean norm, and transpose operations.
 All operations used for this implementation are defined within the [VectorCUDA](source/gpu/vectorCUDA.cu) class.

 An output of nvprof for test-run (2500_2500_A_0.mat) of this implementation can be seen here: